 Deadlines and Writing Days

 Do you have a deadline for finishing an article or a blog post?
 Activate the Deadline option, and enter the day your project is due.
 Ulysses will automatically calculate the amount of text you have to write each day to finish in time.

 Tip: If your deadline is at night and you plan on writing that very day, select “Write on Due Date”, so the additional writing day gets taken into account.
 But wait!
 Do you avoid writing on weekends?
 Ulysses can accommodate that when calculating your writing portions, as it allows you to determine the writing days of the week.

-On macOS, click the goal in the dashboard, drag the window at its edges to detach it and then click on the little gear icon.
+On macOS, click the goal in the dashboard, drag the window at its edges to detach it and then click on the gear icon.
 Now you can disable certain days by unticking their respective checkboxes.

 On iOS, tap on the date of the deadline in the goal's settings, tap on the gear icon at the top and uncheck the days when you don’t write.
 Note: Writing days are set globally, that is, they affect all goals with a deadline you’ve got in your library.